inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 In simple case the packet domain specifies the MAC packet only, and the bit domain specifies the bit length and the bitrate.
 The symbol domain specifies the used modulation, and the sample domain is simply ignored.
-The most important part is the analog domain representation, because it’s indispensable to be able to compute some kind of signal to noise and interference ratio.
+The most important part is the analog domain representation, because it is indispensable to be able to compute some kind of signal to noise and interference ratio.
 The following figure shows four different kinds of analog domain representations, but other representations are also possible.

 .. figure:: figures/phyanalog.*